enricgrau/enricgrau/README.md

 [![BookBadge](https://img.shields.io/badge/My%20book%20-%20purple)](https://www.amazon.es/Inteligencia-artificial-aprendizaje-profundo-polillas/dp/B0D3JBTV32/ref=sr_1_1?__mk_es_ES=%C3%85M%C3%85%C5%BD%C3%95%C3%91&crid=NYPHIGB9TCCE&dib=eyJ2IjoiMSJ9.eSvf4tf-Lpbc_HwmqWJvsItUzT_nb8OcV46u76JBzCnGjHj071QN20LucGBJIEps.F0hYOHPOg5hqiHzEcGNIhfS-dB1Vr-cXTmTU27wuTpk&dib_tag=se&keywords=enric+grau&qid=1717431744&sprefix=enric+grau%2Caps%2C144&sr=8-1)

-I hold a PhD from the U. of Barcelona on advanced spectroscopic characterization of PV materials and devices with ML and XAI.
+I hold a Ph.D. from the Universitat de Barcelona ono Engineering and Applyied Sciences.
+My thesis explores advanced spectroscopic characterization of PV materials and devices with ML and XAI.
 I am fascinated by the integration of AI and ML into materials engineering and fundamental research, and how these tools can improve our understanding of this strange world we live in.
-Other professional interests include bifacial PV technology, soiling and degradation of PV devices, and research acceleration through AI and ML.
+Other professional interests include PV technology, soiling and degradation of PV devices, and research acceleration through AI and ML.
 I am a strong believer and advocate for open source and open access to science and knowledge.
-For more information about me, means of contact, full list of publications and conferences please check my CV and links above.
+For more information about me, means of contact, full list of publications and conferences please check the links above.

 ---